saurabhtripathicse/github_repo_markdown_creator_ai/README.md

 The tool automatically checks GitHub API rate limits before starting documentation generation to prevent failures due to rate limiting.
 If the remaining rate limit is too low (less than 50 requests), the tool will exit with an error message.

-The tool provides several options for handling rate limits:
+The tool provides strict rate limit protection:

 1. **Rate Limit Check**: The tool checks your GitHub API rate limit before starting and shows:
    - Current remaining requests
    - When the rate limit will reset (in AM/PM format)
    - Time remaining until reset

-2. **Smart Rate Limit Handling**:
+2. **Complete Execution Prevention**:
-   - If rate limit is exceeded during execution, the tool will stop making GitHub API requests
+   - If rate limit is below threshold (100 requests), the tool will exit immediately
-   - The tool will use any data already collected to generate documentation
-   - A warning message will be displayed in the output
+   - A clear message will be displayed showing when you can retry

-3. **Cached Repository Data**:
-   - Repository data is cached for future use
-   - If rate limited, the tool will try to use cached data if available
+   - Even with `--force` flag, execution will be blocked to prevent incomplete documentation

+3. **User-Friendly Messages**:
+   - Shows exact time when rate limit will reset in AM/PM format
+   - Displays countdown timer showing hours, minutes, and seconds until reset
+   - Provides clear instructions on when to retry

 4. **Command Line Options**:
-   - `--force`: Proceed even if rate limit is low (will still stop API requests if limit is hit)
    - `--skip-github`: Skip GitHub API extraction entirely and use cached data if available

 ## Project Structure